jackie-dai/Vault-of-Knowledge/CS186/Lecture 8 - Buffer Management.md

 ![[Pasted image 20250325114744.png]]
 Pin count: if the page needs to be queried (we need the page for something), it can be pinned).
 Now, during the replacement cycle, we look for a unpinned frame for replacement

+Replacement happens when a requested page is not in the buffer pool

+**When a page is requested**
+if requested page is not in pool:
+- Choose un-pinned frame for replacement
+- If frame is dirty -> write current page to disk and mark clean (not dirty)
+- Read requested page into frame
+Pin the page and return its address

+Page Replacement Policy